muhammadanas0716/Xira/HARD_QUESTIONS.md

 - Questions about footnotes and accounting policies test deep document understanding
 - Forward-looking questions test the AI's ability to infer implications from current data

+## Prompt Engineering Guidelines

+- When analyzing financial documents, don't hesitate to use values present in the file to perform calculations as needed
+- If total revenue is given for a quarter, calculate monthly averages or break down by period
+- Extract numerical values from tables, statements, and footnotes to derive additional insights through mathematical operations
+- Perform calculations like ratios, percentages, growth rates, and conversions using data directly from the document
+- Use provided figures to calculate derived metrics (e.g., monthly from quarterly, annualized from quarterly, per-share metrics from totals)

 ## Testing Strategy

 1. **Basic Extraction**: Start with questions requiring simple data extraction